12 essential life areas to focus on if you want to create your dream life

 Start at the top and move clockwise around the circle.
 Or don’t.
 That’s just how MY brain works.

-The 12 essential life areas are the key parts of your life that I believe shape how you feel day to day and long-term.
+The 12 essential life areas for intentional living are the key parts of your life that I believe shape how you feel day to day and long-term.

 When you step back and look at them as a whole, you might start to see patterns that explain why you feel the way you do, whether you’re feeling stuck, restless, energized, fulfilled, or any of the other feelings that pass through you from one moment to the next.

-Here’s a quick tour of each life area:
+A quick tour of the 12 life areas

 1 | Career and Business

-This is about the work you do and how it fits into your bigger life vision.
+This is about the work you do and how it fits into your bigger life vision, not just how you pay the bills.

-An example might be: Realizing you actually love your job, but it’s eating up every spare hour, and it’s time to set some healthier boundaries.
+Example: You love your job, but it’s eating up every spare hour.
+It’s time to set some boundaries and maybe rethink what “success” really means to you.

 Visit the Career and Business HUB for guidance.